npctat2021/MINFLUX_NPC_Tracking/README.md

 # MINFLUX_NPC_Tracking
-The codes are designed for tracking cargo within the nuclear pore complex (NPC) using MINFLUX.
-For detailed information about scripts, please refer to "Code_Description.pdf."
-This file provides a comprehensive explanation of the script order.
+The codes are specifically tailored for analyzing two-color data obtained through 3D-MINFLUX.
+The first color corresponds to the nuclear pore complex (NPC), while the second color represents the 3D tracks of cargo moving through the NPC.
+For detailed information about the scripts, please consult "Code_Description.pdf."
+This document offers a thorough explanation of the script order.